exokitxr/zeo/public/doc/mods-spec.md

 }
 ```

+For _local development_ you can put your mod as a directory under `/mods` on your server.
+This works the same as if you'd published it, except you don't need to publish and nobody else can see your mess yet. &#x1F44C;

 That's it!
 The rest of this document explains how to structure your module to actually make it do stuff.

 #### Module loader

-Installing mods uses plain `npm install`.
-So, if your mod installs locally, it should "just work"&#x2122; on your VR server.
+Installing mods uses plain [`npm install`](https://docs.npmjs.com/cli/install).

-However, mods need to be hot-loaded and unloaded in the VR world, so your mod will need to describe how to start and stop it, in both the browser and on the server.
-These are all optional, but if your mod actually does _something_, you'll want to hook in at one or all of these points.
+Mods are hot-loaded and hot-unloaded in the VR world.
+Your mod describes how to start and stop itself, in both the browser and on the server.
+This is optional, but if your mod actually does _something_, you'll want to hook in at one or all of these points. &#x1F4AA;

-The module loader we use is called [`archae`](https://github.com/modulesio/archae) and it's just a way to describe these entrypoints.
+The module loader we use is called [`archae`](https://github.com/modulesio/archae).
+It's just a way to describe these entrypoints.
 The entrypoints are described by keys in your `package.json`:

 ###### packgage.json
 ```